 Asheville Highway French Broad Bridge #1[Map · Street View] Lost four-span combination Warren through truss bridge sequence over French Broad River on U.S. 25-70 at Bridgeport (State Highway 9).
-Scheduled to be replaced by concrete deck bridge being built beside it Bridge has been demolished, new bridge built beside it.
+Bridge has been demolished, new bridge built beside it.
 Built 1932, demolished 2010

 Conway Bridge[Map · Street View] Four-span Steel & Lebby closed spandrel arch bridge over Nolichucky River on Briar Thicket Road/Knob Creek Road Open to traffic Built in 1924-1925 to replace the old Conway Ferry, which was being eliminated because the Tennessee Eastern Electric Company built the Nolichuky Dam upriver that changed the level of the stream.

-English Creek Bridge[Map] Arch bridge over English Creek on NFA A900 Open to traffic Built ca. 1930; rehabilitated 1954
+English Creek Bridge[Map] Arch bridge over English Creek on NFA A900, Old State Route 32 Replaced by a new bridge Built ca. 1930; rehabilitated 1954

 J. M. Walters Bridge[Map · Street View] Warren (w/verticals) Balanced Cantilevered Camelback Pratt K-Truss Hybrid (official type) bridge over French Broad River (Douglass Lake) on U.S. 25-E Demolished and replaced.
 Built 1934, Lost 2017